oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

 5. Choose the compartment that you want to run it on

-6. This guide will focus on Ubuntu OS so select Canonical Ubuntu.
+6. This guide will focus on Ubuntu OS, so select Canonical Ubuntu.
-7. Next select Bare Metal Machine and GPU shape
+7. Next, select Bare Metal Machine and GPU shape
-8. Tick T&C (Please note that GPU shape will be charged against your account event when instance is stopped)
+8. Tick Terms and Conditions (Please note that the GPU shape will be charged against your account event when instance is stopped)
 9. Confirm by clicking on Select Shape

     {% imgx img/selectShape.png %}